 ● COVID-19 Official Information + Updates:

 Minnesota Dept. of Health's COVID-19 site for the most up-to-date Minnesota case numbers and health recommendations from the state.
+Also, MDH Guidance for Social Distancing in Youth and Student Programs.

 ● Afterschool Provider Resources: